 - The Faceless: Umbra's face is never seen and always shrouded in robes and scarfs.

 - Melior Esse From Nowhere: Umbra is given little character introduction and is literally dropped into the game during the last scenarios of Destiny.
-Averted for the Second Original Generation, as she's pretty active from the start after the Ruina appear.
+Averted for the Second Original Generation, as she and Contagio are the first Melior Esse to be introduced.

 - Wolverine Claws: The main weapon of the Priscus Nox

 Pilot of the Big Duo, he is same-named character from The Big O. In Destiny, Schwarzwald joins the Ruina due to having gone mad from coming into contact with them.

 - Adaptation Explanation Extrication: It's never explained how he got his Megadeus in this version.

 - Char Clone: Schwarzwald is a masked character with his own agenda, The Rival to Roger Smith, and pilots the Big Duo, which is more maneuverable than before (three times faster).

 - From Nobody to Nightmare: Schwarzwald was part of an OZ expedition team to Antarctica after the Earth got sealed off.
 When he and his companions were attacked by the Ruina, Schwarzwald went crazy.
 In this next appearance, he's covered in bandages, trying to teach people the "meaning of destruction" with the Ruina, and generally acts like a Composite Character of The Joker, Scarecrow, and a mummy with a flying Megadeus.

 - The Quisling: Aligned with the Ruina because he believes that humanity was meant to be destroyed by them.